Before you start

 - In the modal, select the option values you want to feature (for example, “Color: Red”).

-- A preview of the matching variant’s price and image is shown in the modal.
+- The modal shows a preview of the matching variant’s price and image.

 - Click Save to apply the default variant to the pin.